shilpiprd/emlo_Sess4_sol_/README.md

 ### To run the image
 - To run the docker image and get output predictions, simply pull the image from dockerhub and run it .
 - On typing localhost:8080 on the webpage, you should be able to open gradio.
+- Exact steps to follow : ``docker pull shilpi06/dockerizedandscripted:latest`` Then do:
+- ``docker container run -p 8080:8080 shilpi06/dockerizedandscripted``
+- On heading over to localhost:8080/ you should be able to see gradio.